-Climate Change: Do I need to stop eating meat?
+Climate change: Do I need to stop eating meat?

 How we produce our food does not just affect our global emissions, but has a wider environmental impact, such as on biodiversity.

-"We live on a planet where nature is being squeezed out" on our planet, says Mike Barrett, executive director of science and conservation at the World Wildlife Fund.
+"We live on a planet where nature is being squeezed out" says Mike Barrett, executive director of science and conservation at the World Wildlife Fund.

 "Half of all habitable land is used for agriculture, and three-quarters of that land is used to feed and raise livestock."